mph-/lcapy/doc/schematics.rst

 - `mirror`: mirror component in x-axis (opamps, transistors)

 - `mirrorinputs`: mirror inputs for opamps

+- `nodraw`: connect to the other components, generate the CircuiTikz macros, but do not include the draw argument (see also `invisible` and `ignore`)

+- `nosim`: this is ignored for schematics (it is used to ignore electrical simulation of the component)

 - `offset`: distance to orthogonally offset component (useful for parallel components)
 - `pins`: define pin labels for ICs